Useful links

 Biology is an immensely diverse science.
-Biologists study life at all levels, from the fundamental building blocks (genes, and proteins) to whole ecosystems in which myriad species interact.
+Biologists study life at all levels, from the fundamental building blocks (genes and proteins) to whole ecosystems in which myriad species interact.
 Evolution is the unifying concept that runs through the life sciences, from the origin and diversification of life to understanding behaviour, to dealing with disease.
 Evolution through natural selection is the framework in biology in which specific details make sense.
+This unit explores how new species continue to arise while others go extinct and discusses the role of mutations as the raw material on which selection acts.
+It explains how information is transferred between generations through DNA, RNA and proteins, transformations which affect all aspects of biological form and function.
 Science builds and organises knowledge of life and evolution in the form of testable hypotheses.
-The practical work syllabus for BIOL1996 is different from that of BIOL1906 (Advanced) and consists of a special project-based laboratory.
+The practical work syllabus is different from those of BIOL1006 and BIOL1906 and consists of special project-based laboratory classes.

 Prerequisites: